Makeshift/Marauder/Readme.md

 - A Linux machine (I use Ubuntu 18.04 LTS)
 - Docker (19.03.6+) + Docker Compose (1.17.1+)
 - Some Rclone knowledge (Possibly a previous setup as well to copy files from)
-- A Plexdrive setup to copy files from (Optional - will work without)
 - A Google Drive account with unlimited storage
 - A [Google Drive service account](https://rclone.org/drive/#service-account-support)
 - Encryption [set up already](https://rclone.org/crypt/) in Google Drive